MyEtherWallet/etherwallet/README.md

 11. That's it.
 You successfully made a new pull request!
 Tell all your friends.
 12. We will now review it and pull it in and it will be made live on the site.
 We may also ask you questions if something is confusing for whatever reason.

-**If you don't want to edit it in your browser for whatever reason:**

-That is fine but there are a couple of things you need to know.
-First is you NEED to use a text editor that is made for this.
-Not Word.
-I personally use Sublime Text 3 because it is pretty.
-You can download it for free here: https://www.sublimetext.com/3

-You can also use TextEdit on a Mac or Notepad on a PC.
-However, you need to make sure it is **plain text!!!** before you start editing.
-Using TextEdit, open a new document and then go to Format -> Make Plain Text.
-Then you can copy and paste everything from the Github page into Text edit.
-If you want to save it to work on later, save it with a .js extension.
-Don't try to bold things or highlight them.
-That will turn it back into rich text and add a bunch of other data that no one needs.
-When you are done, paste it back into Github page and submit a Pull Request as I described above.

-On a PC, I have no idea.

 **If you are a developer and familiar with GitHub, Pull Requests, and know how to save a JS file as a .js file rather than a Word Doc:**

 1. Clone the [mercury branch](https://github.com/kvhnuke/etherwallet/tree/mercury).